 We and the clients we serve are subject to numerous federal and state regulations that affect the electronic payments industry.
 Regulation of our industry has increased significantly in recent years and is constantly evolving.
 Changes to statutes, regulations or industry standards, including interpretation and implementation of statutes, regulations or standards, could increase our cost of doing business or affect the competitive balance.
 Failure to comply with regulations may have an adverse effect on our business, including the limitation, suspension or termination of services provided to, or by, third parties, and the imposition of penalties or fines.
 To the extent these regulations negatively impact the business, operations or financial condition of our clients, our business and results of operations could be materially and adversely affected because, among other matters, our clients could have less capacity to purchase products and services from us, could decide to avoid or abandon certain lines of business, or could seek to pass on increased costs to us by negotiating price reductions.
-We could be required to invest a significant amount of time and resources to comply with additional regulations could directly or indirectly limit how much we can charge for our services.
+We could be required to invest a significant amount of time and resources to comply with additional regulations or oversight or to modify the manner in which we contract with or provide products and services to our clients; and those regulations could directly or indirectly limit how much we can charge for our services.
 We may not be able to update our existing products and services, or develop new ones, to satisfy our client' needs.
-Any of these events, if realized, could have a material adverse effect on our business, results of operations.
+Any of these events, if realized, could have a material adverse effect on our business, results of operations and financial condition.